 Overall Aggregate User Rating:

-MMA Life Review and Rating
+MMA Life Review of the PR1000

 The rest of the content is a personal review of the PR1000 from an individual with intermediate level of weightlifting experience.

 Assembly: The PR1000 is designed so it can be built by oneself, but it definitely does not hurt if you have someone else present to offer a helping hand.
 It is also useful if you have access to wrenches and screw drivers.
+If you are putting it together by yourself and following the directions, it should not take more than 1-2 hours to complete.

 Foldable Design: The image below shows what the PR1000 looks like after being folded up.
 This feature is great for saving space and makes it easier to store the PR1000 away.